United States biological weapons program

-The United States biological weapons program officially began in spring 1943 on orders from U.S. President Franklin Roosevelt.
+The United States biological weapons program officially began in spring 1943 on orders from U.S. President Franklin D. Roosevelt.
 Research continued following World War II as the U.S. built up a large stockpile of biological agents and weapons.
-Over the course of its 27-year history, the program weaponized and stockpiled the following seven bio-agents (and pursued basic research on many more):
+Over the course of its 27-year history, the program weaponized and stockpiled seven bio-agents — Bacillus anthracis (anthrax), Francisella tularensis (tularemia), Brucella spp (brucellosis), Coxiella burnetii (Q-fever), Venezuelan equine encephalitis virus, Botulinum toxin (botulism), and Staphylococcal enterotoxin B. The US also pursued basic research on many more bio-agents.
+Throughout its history, the U.S. bioweapons program was secret.
+It was later revealed that laboratory and field testing (some of the latter using simulants on non-consenting individuals) had been common.
+The official policy of the United States was first to deter the use of bio-weapons against U.S. forces and secondarily to retaliate if deterrence failed.